Eccleria/ewibot/doc/commands/polls.md

 #### Code explanation

 The following is the definition of the title argument of `/poll create` command.
+> Note: this is only an extract, the command has many options declared.

 ```js
   .addSubcommand((command) =>
     command //create